Video Game Review: VA-11 HALL-A: Cyberpunk Bartender Action

 VA-11 Hall-A stars Jill, who’s a pretty standard visual novel lead.
 She’s kind of middle of the road and bland, with a bit of a loser streak, and for some reason all the game’s various “waifus” are drawn to her.

-She’s a bartender at the titular bar, a seedy cyberpunk haven for the various weirdoes and strays of typical sci-fi tropes.
+She’s a bartender at the titular bar, a seedy cyberpunk haven for the various weirdos and strays of typical sci-fi tropes.
 Each day she’ll perform the tedious work of making drinks for these folks as they tell Jill their life stories.

 The game is split between a few phases.
 After her shift, you’ll need to do a bit of managing Jill’s life, which is mainly just hanging out in her apartment.
 You can buy stuff to spruce things up, though you’ll need to manage her money to make sure she can pay her bills.
-You can also do things like browse the internet during this to get a feel for the world.
+You can also do things like browse the Internet to get a feel for the world.

 As to what effect this section has is vague, but it can be a nice pacing break.
 When you return to work, the bulk of the experience begins.
 A customer will approach the bar, usually tell part of their story, and then order a drink.
 Thus begins the mini-game in which you need to combine a few different ingredients, choose how to handle them, and then toss it at the customer.

-There’s a variety of ways you can make things that may or may not suit a client’s taste, like doubling the alcohol or serving it on the rocks.
+There’s a variety of ways you can make things that may or may not suit a customer’s taste, like doubling the alcohol or serving it on the rocks.
 Often characters will not be too specific and you’ll need to read their mood — for instance, a person having a bad day might want something stronger than the curious newcomer.

 Sadly, this bartending mini-game feels a little too constant.
 It’s never really fun or complex, with often the only test of skill being if you can remember how a repeat customer likes their drinks.
 The story will then be what grabs a player’s attention.
 It’s very much a slice of life for the most part, as you weave into various subplots depending on who is being plied with drink.